paulbygrave/cert-slayer/README.md

 $ docker run -it --name cert-slayer paulbygrave/cert-slayer

-## Running the code locally

-Alternatively, you can fork and clone this repository, then execute the code by running:

-$ python3 main.py

 ### Installing Docker for Mac

 If you haven't got Docker installed, follow the below install instructions for MacOS (written for non-techies)!